liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-creating-model-listeners.markdown

 You'll probably want to do something more interesting than print the user's full name in your console after the user is added or updated, but this gives you the idea.
-You have the ability to respond to actions occurring on portal entities by creating model listeners.
+You can respond to actions occurring on portal entities by creating model listeners.

 The `ModelListener` interface provides lots of opportunity to listen for model
 events: